Contact

 ARTICLE TWELFTH.- From the Councilors:

-- Each National Group will appoint two Councilors, one regular and one alternate.
-The Regular Councilor will preferably be the President of the National Group and the Alternate Councilor will preferably be the President-elect or Vice President.
+1. Each National Group will appoint two Councilors, one principal and one alternate.
+The Principal Councilor will preferably be the President of the National Group, and the Alternate Councilor will preferably be the President-elect or Vice President.

-- The Regular Councilor will hold this position during the time in which he holds the role of President of the National Group he represents.
-The Substitute Councilor may become a Regular Councilor if he assumes the Presidency of his National Group.
-When, for reasons of the statute of a National Group, the position falls to another person, the maximum period of representation before the CIR will be two years, renewable only once.
+2. The Principal Councilor will hold this position during the duration of his role as President of the National Group he represents.
+The Alternate Councilor may become a Principal Councilor if he assumes the Presidency of his National Group.
+When, for reasons of the statute of a National Group, the position is assumed by another person, the maximum period of representation before the CIR will be two years, renewable only once.

-- The duly appointed regular and alternate councilors will serve a two-year term, which will be between one Inter-American Congress and the next.
+3. The duly appointed principal and alternate councilors will serve a two-year term, which will span from one Inter-American Congress to the next.

-The rights and obligations of the Directors are:
+The rights and obligations of the councilors are:

-- Carry out the Positions and Commissions assigned by the Assembly or the Board of Directors of the CIR.
+2. Perform the roles and duties assigned by the Assembly or the Board of Directors of the CIR.

-- It is the responsibility of the counselor to ensure the payment of the annual fee of the National Group that represents the CIR treasury before March 31 of each year.
+7. It is the responsibility of the councilor to ensure the payment of the annual fee of the National Group to the CIR treasury before March 31 of each year.

 CHAPTER FOUR